splAcharya/splAcharya/README.md

 In my graduate school coursework, I enjoyed distributed systems programming the most.
 Outside of college and work, I am doing certifications and projects to learn how Machine Learning can be used to solve problems in Computer Vision and Natural Language Processing areas.

-As part of my master’s degree, I am currently researching Automated text summarization using natural language processing techniques and unsupervised machine learning algorithms.
+As part of my master’s degree, I am currently researching Automated text summarization using natural language processing techniques and machine learning algorithms.

 Currently I work at Eden Medical, Inc as an embedded software engineer for computer vision applications, where I am developing containerized systems for medical image (diabetic foot ulcers) analysis which is deployed on edge device (jetson nano).
 This includes use of tools such as ImageJ, open-cv (for image processing) and tensorflow-Keras (for object-detection, landmark detection and semantic segmentation).